-- A. Interested members shall participate in a competitive process. - B. The 2023 Promotional Selection Process for the rank of Lieutenant shall consist of a two-phase process. - C. The first phase shall be a knowledge based written multiple-choice exam and the second phase shall be an assessment phase comprised of both oral and written exercises. - D. Members must participate in all components of all phases in order for their names to be placed on the register of eligibles. - E. Eight competencies have been identified, through job analysis, as essential for successful performance as a lieutenant.
-In the absence of a superior officer, members at the rank of lieutenant may also be required to serve as an acting captain or watch commander.
-These eight competencies, listed below, shall form the basis of the 2023 Sergeant to Lieutenant Promotional Selection Process: - Scene Management: Takes operational command at critical and noncritical scenes, evaluates and allocates resources as needed.
+- A. Interested members shall participate in a competitive process. - B. The 2023 Promotional Selection Process for the rank of Sergeant shall consist of a two-phase process. - C. The first phase shall be a knowledge based written multiple-choice exam, and the second phase shall be an assessment phase comprised of both oral and written exercises. - Members must participate in all components of all phases in order for their D. names to be placed on the register of eligibles. - E. Eight competencies have been identified, through job analysis, as essential successful performance as a sergeant.
+In the absence of a superior officer, members at the rank of sergeant may also be required to serve as an acting lieutenant.
+These eight competencies, listed below, shall form the basis of the 2023 Officer to Sergeant Promotional Selection Process: - 1.
+Scene Management: Takes operational command at scene and allocates assignments and resources as needed.
 Ensures proper handling of incident assessment, scene preservation/collection of evidence, potential witnesses and suspect location, and arrest; solicits support from investigative unit(s) when necessary.
-Ensures the assignment of personnel and equipment to various functions and positions to ensure that all operations can be effectively and safely performed.
-Ensures proper information management. - 2.
-Staffing: Ensures allocation of available personnel to handle daily operations, emergency and non-emergency calls for service, and support functions.
-Understands and takes actions when it is necessary to redistribute manpower. - 3.
-Employee Evaluation and Counseling: Monitors subordinate performance to identify strengths and weaknesses and to assess training and mentoring needs and opportunities.
-Immediately addresses exigent or egregious behavior.
-Provides both formal and informal feedback to subordinates regarding their actions to ensure satisfactory performance.
-Consistently enforces and explains the rules and regulations governing the activities of departmental personnel. - 4.
-Policies, Rules, and Procedures: Understands, demonstrates, and consistently enforces the rules and regulations governing the Metropolitan Police Department including Departmental policies and procedures, District of Columbia Code, and constitutional law.
+Assigns personnel and equipment to various functions and positions to ensure that all operations can be effectively and safely performed. - 2.
+Life Safety: Monitors and ensures proper safety procedures are followed including personnel safety and equipment maintenance.
+Takes steps to ensure any observed deficiencies are corrected. - 3.
+Supervisory Employee Evaluation and Counseling: Monitors subordinate officers throughout their shift, maintains awareness of their whereabouts, and provides support and/or guidance when needed.
+Provides both formal and informal feedback regarding subordinate officers' performance and actions to ensure satisfactory performance. - 4.
+Policies, Rules, and Procedures: Demonstrates, consistently enforces, and explains the rules and regulations that govern the activities of departmental personnel and ensures that the rules and regulations are consistently enforced.